aps08/quiz-game/README.md

 ### Notice
-- When you run this file it create a text file in the same directory which contains the login ID and password.
+- When you run this file it create a ``.txt file`` in the same directory which contains the login ID and password.
 If you will delete it, login process won't work.
 - It will also create a ``game.exe`` executable which you can run for playing the game.
-- One of the drawback of this project is that, you cannot skip the question.
+- One of the ``drawback`` of this project is that, you cannot skip the question.

 ### Connect
 <p>